Security-Onion-Solutions/securityonion-docs/appendix-a.rst

    - There will be no way to migrate sguild data from Security Onion 16.04 to Security Onion 2.
    - You may need to purge pcap to make free space for the upgrade process.
 Any pcap remaining after the upgrade can only be accessed via tcpdump.
    - We do not provide any guarantees that the upgrade process will work!
 If the upgrade fails, be prepared to perform a fresh installation of Security Onion 2.
+   - Ubuntu 18.04 reaches the end of Ubuntu standard support in April 2023 (https://wiki.ubuntu.com/Releases).
+So if you upgrade from Ubuntu 16.04 to 18.04 then you will need to immediately upgrade from 18.04 to 20.04 as shown in :ref:`appendix-b`.

 For the reasons listed above, we recommend that most users procure new hardware and perform a fresh installation of Security Onion 2.